Jiulio7Costa/uniPortfolio/README.md

 Expected Result: Success alert appears, product added to list.

 ### **2. Edit Product**
-Action: Click the "Edit" button next to a product.
+Action: In prodcut page, in the list of products go to the right corner where 3 dots appear,click the 3 dots and click the "Edit" button .

 Update: Change product details and save.

 Expected Result: Success message; product list updates with new info.

 ### **3. Delete Product**
-Action: Click the "Delete" icon.
+Action: In prodcut page, in the list of products go to the right corner where 3 dots appear,click the 3 dots and click the "Delete" icon.

 Expected Result: Confirmation alert; product is removed from list.